 3. Vitamin D Supplementation

-We get Vitamin D from the sun, and in the winter we got a lot less of it.
-For one, the sun’s rays are weaker than they are in the summer.
-Also, in winter we’re covered up in warm clothes.
+We get Vitamin D from the sun, and in the winter we’re probably getting less of this vitamin.
+The sun’s rays are not only weaker than they are in the summer, but we’re covered up in warm clothes and staying inside more.
 So, a vitamin D supplement may be in order.
 Vitamin D affects our mood, bone health, and immunity.

 4. Get Outside